 5.2.
-Requirement 4 of GSR Part 4 (Rev. 1) [21] states that the primary purposes of the safety assessment are "to determine whether an adequate level of safety has been achieved for a facility or activity and whether the basic safety objectives and safety criteria established by the designer, the operating organization and the regulatory body, in compliance with the requirements for protection and safety as established in GSR Part 3 [3], have been fulfilled".
+Requirement 4 of GSR Part 4 (Rev. 1) [21] states that the primary purposes of the safety assessment are:

+"to determine whether an adequate level of safety has been achieved for a facility or activity and whether the basic safety objectives and safety criteria established by the designer, the operating organization and the regulatory body, in compliance with the requirements for protection and safety as established in Radiation Protection and Safety of Radiation Sources: International Basic Safety Standards, IAEA Safety Standards Series No. GSR Part 3, have been fulfilled."